 Cereal is a popular breakfast food, but it’s often high in sugar and other unhealthy ingredients.
 These 14 cereals are both nutritious and delicious.

 Cereal is an extremely popular breakfast food.

-It is easy and convenient for those who live busy lifestyles, but is often loaded with added sugar and other unhealthy ingredients.
+It’s easy and convenient for those who live busy lifestyles but is often high in added sugar and other unhealthy ingredients.

-The good news is that there are several nutritious alternatives available, both do-it-yourself (DIY) varieties and brands you can purchase at the store.
+But several nutritious cereal options are available — both do-it-yourself (DIY) varieties and brands you can purchase at the store.